- About Us

 We are strictly a medical and surgical care hospital, however we are happy to recommend local kennels, pet sitters, and groomers.

-Our dog kennels are all indoor.
+Our canine hospital kennels are all indoor.
 Dogs are walked 3 times daily (or more) if appropriate for the hospitalized case.
 Cats are housed in kennels where close supervision can be maintained.
 Blankets and food are provided for our patients.